 Another way you can get insurance outside of the Open Enrollment Period is during a special enrollment period.
 Special enrollment periods occur whenever you encounter a qualifying life event.
 If one of these life events occurs, you are allowed to enroll in health insurance, without penalty, within 60 days of that event.

 Events include things like getting married, getting divorced, having a baby, or having COBRA insurance expire.
 Typically, documents proving these life events have occurred are required.
 A full list of qualifying life events and further details on special enrollment periods can be found here.

 What Year Is the Medicare Open Enrollment Period?

 What most people call Medicare Open Enrollment is technically named the Annual Election Period (AEP).
 AEP ends on December 7, one week before ACA open enrollment finishes.
 Medicare Open Enrollment goes by the same “one year in the future” standard.

 Importance of Knowing the OEP Year

-You can see why it is important to know that OEP 2019 is happening now – if you were to think that since it was called “2019,” it was happening next year, you might miss the six-week window for coverage and be dangerously underinsured for next year.
+You can see why it is important to know when open enrollment occurs.
+OEP 2020 just ended.
+If you were to think that since it was called “2020,” it was happening next year, you might have missed the six-week window for coverage and be underinsured for next year